NansenHo/NansenHo/README.md

 I'm working in Tokyo as a front end developer now, and I'm planning to transition into a full-stack role next year.

 - :seedling: I'm currently learning Mini-Vue & Java.
-- :heart_suit: I like eating :fish:, going :biking_man: and :skier:, playing :ping_pong: and :badminton:, cooking and taking photos.
+- :hearts: I like eating :fish:, going :biking_man: and :skier:, playing :ping_pong: and :badminton:, cooking and taking photos.
-- :globe_showing_americas: I can speak English, Chinese and Japanese.
+- :earth_americas: I can speak English, Chinese and Japanese.
 Chinese is my mother language.

 ---